Mary Jane Fonder: Early life

 Fonder was born on July 5, 1942, to Alice and Edward Fonder III of Philadelphia, Pennsylvania.
 Fonder and her brother, Edward Fonder IV, grew up in West Philadelphia, where their father was a machinist and their mother was a proofreader.
 Fonder experienced emotional problems during her childhood, beginning with a "nervous breakdown" at eight years old.
-Her family purchased a second home in Springfield Township, a small rural town in Bucks County, Pennsylvania, when she was twelve.
+Her family purchased a second home in Springfield Township, a small rural township in Delaware County, Pennsylvania, when she was twelve.

-Fonder attended John Bartram High School in Philadelphia, but had difficulty with her schoolwork due to emotional issues, and was institutionalized for one month at age sixteen after attempting to commit suicide by overdosing on chloral hydrate.
+Fonder attended John Bartram High School in Philadelphia, but had difficulty with her schoolwork due to emotional issues, and was institutionalized for one month at age sixteen after attempting suicide by overdosing on chloral hydrate.
 Shortly after, Fonder dropped out of high school, finding social interactions increasingly difficult.

 Fonder worked various jobs during her early adulthood, including at a ceramics studio, a department store, various knitting factories, and the J. B. Lippincott & Co. publishing company, where she was a punchcard operator.
 Fonder did not start dating until her late thirties and never formed any serious romantic relationships.
 In 1987, at age 45, Fonder moved back to the family's country home in Springfield to care for her aging parents.
 In 1992, her mother had a leg amputated due to circulation problems, but fell into coma due to complications from the surgery eventually dying four months later.